yinyanghu/CLRS-Solutions/README.md

 Find typos, errors or have other solutions?
 ---

-You could directly pull an issue on the Github, or send the email to me.
+You could directly pull an issue on the Github, or send email to me.

 I would fix it/append your solution as soon as possible.